The arithmetic of genus two curves with (4,4)-split Jacobians: Proofs of Theorems and

-To show $\LL = \mathcal{X}$, we will show that $\LL$ has the same zero set as $\mathcal{X}$.
-We can evaluate distinct points on $\mathcal{X}$ by evaluating equation \eqref{E:C4} for distinct values of $(b,c,s)$ and calculating the absolute invariants of the curves.

-Without loss of generality over an algebraically closed field, we can set $b=1$ (for a Zariski-open part).
-From a model of $C_4$, we can find the absolute invariants as rational functions $i_1(b,c,s)$, $i_2(b,c,s)$, and $i_3(b,c,s)$.
+Theorem~\ref{T:44splitclassification} and Proposition~\ref{T:Conditions} show that by specializing $b,c,s$ we can generate points on a Zariski-open part of $\mathcal{X}$.
+In fact, if we set $b=1$, the points we can generate still lie dense in $\mathcal{X}$.
+By computing the Igusa invariants of $C_4$ we obtain rational functions $i_1(c,s),i_2(c,s),i_3(c,s)\in \QQ(c,s)$ such that the image of the rational map

+lies dense in $\mathcal{X}$.
+The defining equations are too large to compute the image using Gr{\"o}bner bases or resultants.
+Instead, we will compute the image by interpolation.
+Our strategy consists of three steps. \begin{enumerate} \item Determine a candidate equation $\LL(i_1,i_2,i_3)=0$ to describe $\mathcal{X}$, \item prove that $\mathcal{X}$ is contained in $\LL(i_1,i_2,i_3)=0$, \item observe that if the Zariski-closure of $\mathcal{X}$ is a proper subset of $\LL(i_1,i_2,i_3)=0$ then $\mathcal{X}$ must lie on a surface of lower degree and derive a contradiction from that. \end{enumerate}

+For (1), we guessed degree bounds with which to interpolate $\LL$ and computed a tentative version $\LL_{p_i}(i_1,i_2,i_3)\pmod{ p_i}$ via interpolation, for 93 consecutive 6-digit primes $p_i$.
+For future reference, note that we found a unique solution to the system for each prime $p_i$.

+We then used rational reconstruction to compute a tentative equation $\LL(i_1,i_2,i_3)=0$ over $\QQ$.
+The equation of the surface is too large to reproduce here: $\LL$ contains 4574 monomials with coefficients of up to 138 digits.
+Note that the information we computed should allow us to construct $\LL \pmod {N}$, where $N = \prod_{i=1}^{93}p_i \approx 10^{600}$, so the coefficients we found in $\LL$ are relatively tiny.
+This is a strong indicator that we have computed something that indeed has intrinsic meaning over $\QQ$ (at this point, basically what could go wrong is that our degree bound is too low and that we very unluckily have picked interpolation points that happen to map to points satisfying some lower degree equation as well).

+For (2), we show that $\LL(i_1(c,s),i_2(c,s),i_3(c,s))$ is identically zero in $\QQ(c,s)$.
 The expression $\LL\p{i_1(c,s), i_2(c,s), i_3(c,s)} = 0$ gives rise, after clearing denominators, to a polynomial $p(c,s)$ of degrees at most 1800 and 4050 in $c$ and $s$ respectively.

-Proving that $\LL(i_1, i_2, i_3) = 0$ for $(i_1, i_2, i_3) \in V(\mathcal{X})$ amounts to proving that in fact $p(c,s) = 0$.
+We need to establish that $p(c,s)=0$ as a bivariate polynomial.
 Expanding $p(c,s)$ explicitly is computationally infeasible, so instead, we evaluate $p(c,s)$ over a large number of distinct values for $c$ and $s$.
 For a fixed value $s = s_0$, if we show that $p(c, s_0) = 0$ at 1801 distinct values for $c$, then $p(c, s_0)$ is the zero polynomial on the line $s = s_0$.
 If we repeat this process on 4501 distinct lines $s = s_i$ then $p(c,s)$ is in fact the zero polynomial.
-This calculation was performed in parallel on multiple computers over the course of several weeks. \end{proof}
+This calculation was performed in parallel on multiple computers over the course of several weeks.